-It’s still very early days for this work, but check back every Friday, when a weekly update will be posted.
+It’s still very early days for this work, but check back every Friday when we post a weekly update.

 Why are we doing it?

 Affordable housing refers to the provision of homes people can rent/buy for lower than usual market rates.
-It is meant to provide accommodation to those in most need, as well as to people who cannot, for different reasons, afford market rates.
+It's meant to provide accommodation to those in most need, as well as to people who cannot, for different reasons, afford market rates.

-In order to build new homes, developers or housing providers need to be given planning permission by the Council and they have to prove that they will provide a policy compliant number of units for affordable housing.
+In order to build new homes, developers or housing providers need to be given planning permission by the council and they have to prove that they'll provide a policy compliant number of units for affordable housing.

-Over the next two months we will look at:
+Over the next two months we'll look at:

 - whether we can have more frequent checkpoints from the planning to the completion phase, so that the number of units delivered for affordable housing is tracked (with reasons of change explicitly explained/negotiated)

 - whether we can present that data in a publicly accessible and easily searchable way, open to all